-Before getting started, an underlying understanding of our intranet software’s core concepts are a definite necessity.
-Knowing what that main elements are helps build on your knowledge and understanding of our intranet software.
+Before getting started, an underlying understanding of our intranet software’s core concepts is a definite necessity.
+Knowing those main elements help build on your knowledge and understanding of our intranet software.
 Once you are comfortable with the core concepts, you will be well on your way to tackling tasks as they come.

 Intranet Sites are containers that include applications and pages.
 Typically, Sites will be created for team projects, or for specific department needs.
 As an example, Human Resources may want their own Site created which contains specific information pertaining to HR, or confidential information requiring the site to be locked down so that other users will not have access to it.

 Applications are used to store content.
-Some Intranet Applications have specific use cases such as for Blogging, Events Calendars, Training, Online Forms and more.
-Each Application has folders to contain this content and can be searched for using either the global enterprise search, or the in-app search options.
+Some Intranet Applications have specific use cases such as Blogging, Events Calendars, Training, Online Forms, and more.
+Each Application has folders to contain this content and can be searched for using either the global enterprise search or the in-app search options.

 HMTL Pages or Dynamic Pages

-HTML Pages are used to display static content such as hours for the organization, mission statements or to host intranet widget as Dynamic Pages that display feeds to updated content from your Applications.
+HTML Pages are used to display static content such as hours for the organization, and mission statements or to host intranet widgets as Dynamic Pages that display feeds to updated content from your Applications.
 Intranet Widgets are the boxes on your Intranet Home Page and landing pages for your Sites.